Jean St. Pierre

 Cancer Free: Fourteen Years

 I was referred to an oncologist at Mayo Clinic, but for some reason my insurance would not pay for this.
-Even though they would not pay for a Mayo visit they could not find me an oncologist that was familiar with this type of cancer.
-It had now been over 2 weeks since I had this devastating news and I still did not have an appointment with a physician.
+Even though they would not pay for a Mayo visit, they could not find me an oncologist that was familiar with this type of cancer.
+It had now been over two weeks since I had this devastating news and I still did not have an appointment with a physician.

 That was over 14 years ago.
 I now consider myself a survivor.
 I went on to finish my nursing degree.
 I started to receive letters from my physicians about the Karen Wyckoff Foundation.
-This is how I came to meet Karen's parents Pete and Sue and all the wonderful volunteers from the foundation.
+This is how I came to meet Karen's parents Pete and Sue and all the wonderful volunteers from the Foundation.

-I hope by telling my story and working with the foundation this will help others find the best care available to them.
+I hope by telling my story and working with the Foundation this will help others find the best care available to them.